HomeCo. Carlingford Court: 2000s: redevelopment and Myer closure

-On 31 March 2006, the 8,000 m^{2} Myer store closed down.
-The store was replaced by Fitness First on the top floor and Target (which relocated from its space on the other side of the centre) on the first two levels making it the only store in Sydney to be two stories.
-The store opened in November 2006.
-Target's original space was filled by Bing Lee, Go-Lo and Priceline in April and June 2007.
+On 31 March 2006, the two-level Myer store closed down and was replaced by Target which relocated from its space on the other side of the centre.
+Target opened in November 2006 and is the only multi-level store in Sydney.
+Bing Lee, Go-Lo and Priceline opened in the original space of Target in April and June 2007.